-Given the cyclic nature of iterative development, Quality Assurance specialists (QAs) perform a very important role in the successful completion of builds.
+Given the cyclic nature of iterative development, quality assurance (QA) specialists perform a vital role in the successful completion of builds.
 First, QA specialists clarify requirements, including supported devices and supported operating systems.
 Next, QA specialists test builds as they become ready.
 Finally, QA specialists suggest UX improvements throughout the entire product development lifecycle.

-At Yalantis, we engage QA experts long before the start of development.
-At early stages, they help us to identify problems with a product’s business logic, thus eliminating some potential problems even before we develop project documentation.
+We engage our QA experts long before the start of development.
+They help us identify problems with a product’s business logic, eliminating some potential issues even before we develop project documentation.
 This also reduces development costs.

-Additionally, QA specialists help define and analyze an application’s features.
-And at this stage, the QA specialist is already thinking about how each feature will be tested.
+Additionally, our QA specialists help define and analyze your application’s features.
+And at the requirements review stage, QA specialists are already thinking about how each feature will be tested.

-Once the specification is ready, designers create wireframes.
-At this stage, QA specialists ensure that wireframes display all business logic described in the specification.
-They also check that everything is in compliance with the Google’s or Apple’s guidelines.
+Once the specification is ready, our designers create wireframes.
+At this stage, QA specialists ensure that the wireframes display all business logic described in the specification.
+They also check that everything is in compliance with Google’s and/or Apple’s guidelines.

 Traditionally, all quality assurance and testing activities are documented in the test plan before the start of a project.
 But here at Yalantis, we prefer to minimize the number of lengthy documents.
-Thus, our QA specialists create a test strategy document that describes:
+Our QA specialists create a test strategy document that describes:

 Before the start of each sprint, the responsible QA specialist participates in our sprint planning meeting.
 At the planning meeting, we discuss the scope of the sprint and the implementation details.
-This helps the QA specialist determine the list of features that they need to create a checklist for, and gives the opportunity to negotiate with the team about delivery dates for builds so they can run midline tests and regression tests at the end of the sprint.
+This helps the QA specialist determine the list of features they’ll need to create a checklist at the test design stage and gives the opportunity to negotiate with the team about delivery dates for builds so midline tests and regression tests can be run at the end of the sprint.

-We don’t create a checklist for the entire project in one go because that’s quite a long process and because requirements may change in the future, making parts of a comprehensive checklist irrelevant.
-Instead, we create checklists only for the next sprint.
+We don’t create a checklist for the entire project in one go because that’s quite a long process and because requirements may change, making parts of a comprehensive checklist irrelevant.
+Instead, we create checklists on a sprint by sprint basis.
 This helps us eliminate unnecessary work and save our clients’ money.
 We create documentation only when and where it’s necessary.

-After the sprint planning is done and tasks in the sprint scope are defined, QA specialists can start creating a checklist.
-But why a ‘checklist’ and not actual test cases?
+After sprint planning is done and tasks in the sprint scope have been defined, QA specialists can start creating either a checklist or test cases.

 Here’s an example of a test case:

-This checklist was created using a special tool called TestRail.
-TestRail stores all information about all tests throughout the entire development process.
-Thus, all testing statistics for the entire period of product development are saved in one place.
+This checklist was created using a tool called TestRail, which stores all information about all tests throughout the entire development process.
+All testing statistics for the entire period of product development are saved in one place.
 Statistics are available in a simple format:

-A checklist is kept up-to-date throughout the product development process.
+A checklist is kept up-to-date throughout product development.

 Test environment setup

-When the checklist is ready and developers finish their last revisions to a feature, QA engineers need to ensure that the test environment is ready.
+When the checklist or test case is ready and developers have finished their last revisions to a feature, QA specialists need to ensure that the test environment is ready.
 Preparing a mobile application testing environment involves:

-Preparing a test device with a certain version of the OS
+preparing a test device with a certain version of the operating system

-Installing any necessary applications, such as Fake GPS
+installing any necessary applications, such as Fake GPS, iTool, Charles Proxy, etc.

 We apply both manual and automated testing to all applications we build to make sure the code for mobile and web apps, as well as server-side software, is of the highest quality.
-Our QA specialists test both frontend and backend parts of the application.
+Our QA specialists test the frontend, backend, and APIs of your application.
 You can find more information about API testing in one of our previous articles.
 In this article, we’ll tell you more about frontend testing and also discuss what types of testing we use for our projects.

 New feature testing

-During this stage, a new feature is thoroughly tested.
+During this stage, a feature is thoroughly tested.
 QA specialists test:

-This stage of testing is considered complete when all test cases related to the feature are passed.
-During this stage the feature is tested independently, meaning that interactions with other features aren’t tested.
-We also make sure that a new feature works correctly on various devices.
+This stage of testing is considered complete when all test cases related to the feature have been passed.
+During this stage, the feature is tested independently, meaning that interactions with other features aren’t tested.
+We also make sure that a feature works correctly on various devices.

-As the project gains more and more functionality, QA specialists need to ensure that all the features work properly together and that new features don’t break any existing product functionality.
+As a project gains more functionality, QA specialists need to ensure that all the features work properly together and that new features don’t break existing functionality.
 To do this, we conduct regression testing.

 Regression testing is usually done before release and can be run on one or more devices.
-It helps to define the influence of changes to the existing product (broken functionality, number of relevant defects).
+It helps to define the influence of changes to the existing product, identifying any broken functionality and relevant defects.

-What is affected.
-Assessment of the current state of the product
+What is affected?
+Regression testing checks the current state of the product.

-Since regression testing is quite a time-consuming and expensive process, we recommend you do it once every three or four sprints (depending on the project size) and before the release.
+Since regression testing is quite time-consuming and expensive, we recommend doing it once every three or four sprints (depending on the project’s size) and before release.

 This fast and superficial type of testing is performed to check that a build is stable and that core features are working.
-Scenarios with the highest priority are checked for every feature, but not in detail.
+Scenarios with the highest priority are checked feature by feature, but not in detail.

-Smoke testing makes sure that the main features of the app are working after some scope of work has been completed (bugfixes, feature changes, refactoring, server migration), and takes only a small amount of time.
+Smoke testing makes sure that the main features of the app are working after some scope of work has been completed (bug fixes, feature changes, refactoring, server migration), and takes only a short amount of time.

-Update testing is only provided for apps already in the market.
-This kind of testing makes sure that existing users won’t be adversely affected by a new version of the app – that their data won't be lost, and that both old and new features will work as expected.
+Update testing is only provided for apps already on the market.
+This kind of testing makes sure that existing users won’t be adversely affected by a new version of the app – that their data won't be lost and that both old and new features will work as expected.

 QA testers also perform so-called non-functional tests that don’t touch upon an app’s specific features.
-We carry out the following non-functional tests:
+We carry out the following types of non-functional testing: